 As a virtual audition that simultaneously shows and tells your best writing attributes, your content writer resume can open or close hiring doors faster than it might for candidates in other occupations.
 With the wow-factor bar set higher earlier on, it’s not unusual to feel pangs of performance anxiety when you are the topic of this content writing task.

-- The occupation — what content writers do, how much they earn and what the future looks like
+- What content writers do, how much they earn and what the future looks like

 - Bypassing the bot — tips to avoid ATS rejection